Connect with us

 But what type of a relationship with a medieval person does a shared DNA fragment imply?

-It turns out, not too much that will with your roots research.
+It turns out, not too much that will help with your family roots research.

 We are population geneticists who work with ancient DNA.
 We understand how exciting it can be to find a genetic link to particular people who lived many generations ago.
 But these DNA matches aren’t the tight ties you may be imagining.
 Here’s how it works.